sine2pi/Maxfactor/README.md

 MaxFactor is best described as a thoughtful integration of existing optimization techniques with specific implementation choices tailored for encoder-decoder ASR transformer models.
 It combines proven optimization techniques from several established algorithms, with implementation details specifically tuned for transformer architectures used in speech recognition.

 The optimizer makes practical engineering tradeoffs that work well empirically for speech recognition models.
 Its particular combination of approaches addresses practical challenges in training large speech and multimodal llms.

+Why another optimizer?
+The architecture will serve as the foundation for the experimental Frequency-Adaptive Momentum (FAM) approach, which aims to leverage the inherent frequency structure of speech data in the optimization process itself.

 #### MaxFactor Family Tree